kubesphere/notification-manager/docs/crds/credential.md

 ## Overview

-The `credential` used to store user credentials, like password, token, app secret, etc.
+The `credential` is used to store user credentials, like password, token, app secret, etc.

 ```yaml
       password: